-Previous applications: This service has supported the following cities: Ouagadougou (Burkina Faso); Espargos, Praia, Santa Catarina (Cape Verde); Arada and Lideta sub-cities of Addis Ababa, Adama, Dire Dawa (Ethiopia); Bafata, Bolama (Guinea-Bissau); Antala, Morondava (Madagascar); Lilongwe, Zomba (Malawi); Angoche, Chiure, Chokwe, Cuamba, Dondo, Metangula, Mocuba, Montepuez, Vilankulo (Mozambique); Agua Grande, Neves (São Tomé and Príncipe); George, Port Alfred, Potchefstroom (South Africa); Fomboni, Moroni (Union of Comoros); Chipata, Lusaka (Zambia); Chipinge, Mutare (Zimbabwe).
-This support has enabled the following results: - Triggering community self-mobilization: Road opening, improvement of drainage in informal settlements, voluntary resettlement of people in Chokwe, Mozambique; drainage construction in Lilongwe, Malawi. - Encouraging local authorities to mobilize funds: In Morondava, Madagascar, the city council mobilized EUR 1.5 million to implement activities of coastal erosion mitigation prioritized by the CityRAP Tool. - Influencing national policies for DRM: In Malawi CityRAP has been embraced in the national guidelines for urban DRM plans; in Mozambique, elements of the tool have been included into ministerial guidelines for the elaboration of urban plans to enhance its resilience dimension.
-Facilitating mobilization of external funds: UN-Habitat mobilized USD 14 million from the Adaptation Fund for a project to implement the outcomes of CityRAP process in four cities in south-east Africa.
+Previous applications: This service has supported the following cities: Ouagadougou (Burkina Faso); Espargos, Praia, Santa Catarina (Cape Verde); Arada and Lideta sub-cities of Addis Ababa, Adama, Dire Dawa (Ethiopia); Bafata, Bolama (Guinea-Bissau) Bubaque, Cacine, Mansoa, São Domingos; Antala, Morondava (Madagascar); Lilongwe, Zomba (Malawi); Angoche, Chiure, Chokwe, Cuamba, Dondo, Metangula, Mocuba, Montepuez, Vilankulo (Mozambique); Agua Grande, Neves (São Tomé and Príncipe); George, Port Alfred, Potchefstroom (South Africa); Fomboni, Foumboni, Moroni (Union of Comoros), Matsamudu; Chipata, Lusaka (Zambia); Chipinge, Gwanda, Mutare (Zimbabwe).
+In January 2021, a "light" version of CityRAP has been implemented for the first time outside Africa in Amman (Jordan) using a hybrid 'virtual and in-person' modality.
+In 2022 CityRAP will also be implemented in seven cities in the Sahel: Bargny (Senegal), Kaédi (Mauritania), Kongoussi (Burkina Faso), Labondo (Nigeria), Mao (Chad), Nioro (Mali), Tillabéri (Niger).
+This support has enabled the following results: - Triggering community self-mobilization: Road opening, improvement of drainage in informal settlements, voluntary resettlement of people in Chokwe, Mozambique; drainage construction in Lilongwe, Malawi. - Encouraging local authorities to mobilize funds: In Morondava, Madagascar, the city council mobilized EUR 1.5 million to implement activities of coastal erosion mitigation prioritized by the CityRAP Tool. - Influencing national policies for DRM: In Malawi CityRAP has been embraced in the national guidelines for urban DRM plans; in Mozambique, elements of the tool have been included into ministerial guidelines for the elaboration of urban plans to enhance its resilience dimension. - Facilitating mobilization of external funds: UN-Habitat mobilized USD 14 million from the Adaptation Fund for a project to implement the outcomes of CityRAP process in four cities in south-east Africa.

+Participatory mapping at the neighbourhood level during CityRAP Phase Two in Cabo Delgado, Mozambique, 2017

+TESTIMONY

-Participatory mapping at the neighbourhood level during CityRAP Phase Two in Cabo Delgado, Mozambique, 2017 TESTIMONY "After CityRAP we initiated the reorganization of the neighbourhoods, rearranging the settlements, opening new roads, identifying and opening new drainage canals to storm water in order to mitigate the floods.
+"After CityRAP we initiated the reorganization of the neighbourhoods, rearranging the settlements, opening new roads, identifying and opening new drainage canals to storm water in order to mitigate the floods.
 We also improved the sanitation with solid waste management."

-Ms. Evangelina Dundanani Maninguane Pfondo, Chief officer of Chokwe Municipal Council, Mozambique FOR FURTHER INFORMATION CityRAP tool DiMSUR website B.3.
+Ms. Evangelina Dundanani Maninguane Pfondo, Chief officer of Chokwe Municipal Council, Mozambique

+FOR FURTHER INFORMATION

+CityRAP tool

+DiMSUR website

+CityRAP Tool Booklet 2022

+B.3.
 Integrated urban planning in protracted crisis contexts